angli66/depth-cuda/README.md

 `finish()`: this function should be called when GPU will not be used anymore to free resources.

 Run `test.py` to evaluate the run time.
-The test input is in folder `test_images`.
+The test input is in folder `test_images`， which are two 1280x720 images.
 After running test.py the calculated disparity map `disp.png` will be generated in the root folder.
 Tested on RTX 3060, 100 calls of `compute_disparity(left, right)` takes about 0.45 second.
 The generated disparity map is as follow:
 ![disp](test_images/example_result.png)